bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/sc/challenge (1).md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

-Many:one.
-The common key is `EmployeeID`.
-Multiple `EmployeeID`s can belong to the same `TerritoryID`, not vice versa.
+Many:Many.
+Multiple `EmployeeID`s can belong to the same `TerritoryID`, and vice versa.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?